yileiCS/Study-Notes/README.md

 ---
 ## 🩵 Welcome to my personal study notes repository!
-This repository serves as a collection of my personal records and knowledge-sharing efforts.
+This repository serves for personal study records and knowledge-sharing.
 It covers various topics, including but not limited to:
 - Data science
 - Machine learning
 - Programming languages